drumnickydrum/sequencer/README.md

 > 5:00 PM:

 - Cells now have editable pitch.
 The attack time shift is very noticeable atleast within chrome on desktop.
 - The `flashing` animation was killing the performance.
 I added a `pause` class when the start button is pressed so that playback won't be affected.
+Need to do some resesarch.
+- Responsive pitch icons don't work tooooo great.
+But they're close.
+- NEXT: Need to refactor some before moving on?
+Code is getting pretty gnarly.

 < 5:00 PM: